Raj-Shriwastav/Research_paper/README.md

 - **PyPDF2** for PDF text extraction. 📄
 - **ReportLab** for PDF creation and formatting. 📊

-## 📧 Contact

-For any questions or feedback, please reach out to [Your Email Address]. 📧

----

 Thank you for using the **PDF Summarizer with Chat and Feedback**! 🎉 We hope this tool helps you efficiently summarize and interact with your PDF documents.
 Happy summarizing! 📚✨

 ![PDF Summarizer](https://via.placeholder.com/800x400.png?text=PDF+Summarizer+with+Chat+and+Feedback)

----

-**🌟 Pro Tip:** Use the chat feature to dive deeper into the summarized content and explore new insights! 🚀🤖